inputsh/notes/00_books.md

 * `Eli Parser` The Filter Bubble: How the New Personalized Web Is Changing What We Read and How We Think (★★★★★)
 * `Ivo Quartiroli` Facebook Logout: Experiences and Reasons to Leave it (★★☆☆☆)
 * `Jason Hibbets` The foundations for an open source city (★★★★★)
+* `Kim Zetter` Countdown to Zero Day: Stuxnet and the Launch of the World's First Digital Weapon (★★★★★)
 * `Peter A. Bornstein` 2030 - Will Computers Become Human? (★★★☆☆)
 * `Sarah Jeong` The Internet of Garbage (★★★☆☆)
 * `Sylvie Devilette` Handbook For Bloggers And Cyber Dissidents (★★★☆☆)